kwalczak80/Speedy-cars/README.md

 ### Issue

-An error related to the local variable referenced before assigment was showing on the screen
+The folowing error related to the local variable referenced before assigment was showing on the screen

 ![Issue with local variable 'date'](docs/images/bugs/issue_with_local_variable_date.png)